... Home Page

 Computers are good at sorting numbers in order.
 Some sort processes put 100 far ahead of 99 because the first digit of 100 is 1, and the first digit of 99 is 9, and 1 comes before 9, but if they all have the same number of digits, that is not a problem.

 Tabulating the votes by hand would take time.
 The computers could read the bitmap images as they get scanned.
 Either way, the paper trail is maintained and the candidates or their staff could review the ballots and the results.
+Vote totals would be proven by providing on the elections website, a list for each candidate, of every serial number of a ballot with a vote for that candidate, in numerical order and linked to the bitmap and .jpg files where anybody could confirm that the vote was counted correctly.
 The risk that one pile of ballots would be processed twice or another pile not processed at all, would be eliminated by the use of serial numbers.
 If a ballot does get scanned twice, only once would that serial number be counted by the computer.

 In Michigan, an issue was raised about damaged ballots.
 The high-speed scanners could not read them, and election workers were given blank ballots to mark and use as substitutes.
 Any question is eliminated by scanning the damaged ballots into high-resolution bitmaps and displaying them on the elections website.